I love Urban Chestnut.

 They were the thing to buy when I wanted to drink 10 of something and only feel moderately bloated.
 That first sip of Zwickel was different, though.
 There was actually a taste to it…a damn good one!
 What sorcery was this?

-Candidly, it seemed very ballsy to start an American craft brewery trading in traditional German style beers.
+It seemed very ballsy to start an American craft brewery trading in traditional German style beers.
 The flagships of the brewery are Zwickel and Schnickelfritz—a Bavarian unfiltered lager and a Bavarian weissbier respectively.
 It wouldn’t be surprising if UCBC is the only brewery in the States to do this.
-Uniqueness aside, they’re a respite from an American market that seems to be flooded with beers like bacon double IPAs.
+They’re a respite from an American market that seems to be flooded with beers like bacon double IPAs.

 I respected the hell out of the unapologetic German-ness of it.
 I mean the biergarten, leberkäse and schnitzel—not the goose stepping.
 I’m part German, and as an adult, I’ve been desperate to connect with my heritage.
 But it’s difficult.
 Most traces of German culture and heritage in America had been stamped out by the time of World War II.